With summer upon us, your drycleaning machine’s cooling system will be under greater

 open the valve wider in the very mistaken belief they have actually fixed

-What they have actually done is “kicked the can down the road” and pay a lot of extra money
+have done is “kicked the can down the road” and will pay a lot of extra money in solvent and

-The accompanying illustration shows a schematics for a typical cooling water
+The accompanying illustrations show schematics for typical cooling water

-back-up for continuing operations when there is a failure in the normal cooling
+when there is a failure in the normal cooling system as well as ready access for